 Wagah is the perfect place to feel a sense of patriotism and nationalism running through your veins.
 It is situated at an approximate distance of 400, 1,403, 2,093, and 1,691 km from Delhi, Mumbai, Bengaluru and Kolkata respectively.
 Here are the routes you can take to travel to Wagah.

-By Air.
-Amritsar airport, also known as Guru Ram Das Jee International Airport is the nearest airport to reach Wagah border.
+Amritsar International Airport, also known as Guru Ram Das Jee International Airport is the nearest airport to reach Wagah border.
 From there, one would have to get a taxi or some other means of transportation to reach the border which is approximately 25km away.

 You can plan your trip and create your own route to the city with Adotrip’s technically driven circuit planner.
 Click here